robsontenorio/lighthouse-dashboard/README.md

 composer test:watch
 ```

+If you need tweak UI see "Local development" section.

 # Roadmap

 - [ ] Silent Tracing.
 Collect metrics internally but does not output tracing extension in response.